 For the Squash and the Sauce:

-- In a medium-sized pot, heat the remaining 3 tablespoons of oil over medium heat.
+- In a medium-sized pot, heat the remaining 3 tablespoons (45 mL) of oil over medium heat.
 Add in the flour, and whisk constantly for 2-3 minutes.
 This mixture (white roux) should bubble and smell fragrant.
 Slowly whisk in the plant-based milk, and bring up to a simmer.
-Continue whisking and cook for another 2-3 minutes, or until thickened.
+Continue whisking and cook for another 2-3 minutes, or until slightly thickened.
 Remove from heat.

 - In a large skillet, heat 1 tablespoon of oil over medium heat.
 Add the diced onion and cook until softened and starting to become translucent, about 2 minutes.